1. General Cleaning:

 of vinyls and the way they are made, these guidelines are applicable to all.

 NORMAL DAY--TO--DAY SOIL: Normal day-to-day soil can be removed with mild detergent in a warm water solution.
 Any dish washing liquid will work.
-409R or FantasticR cleansers can be used for tougher soils.
 Use a soft bristle brush and/or a soft cloth.
 Be sure to rinse well with plain water as a final step.

 PERM SOLUTION DAMAGE: There is little that can be done to alleviate perm solution damage if it has been in contact with the vinyl for a significant time.
 It is a chemical reaction that has altered the vinyl wherever it has come in contact.
 Whether acidic or basic, most perm solutions are weak.
 Little or no damage should occur if these spills are wiped up immediately.
 Again, rinse with water to dilute any residue.

 STAINS: Stains from ink pens, marker pens, lipstick, grease, spray paint, coffee, blood, oils, etc., can generally be lumped into one category.
 To clean these, immediately wipe up the spill with an absorbent cloth.
 Then use the above steps for normal day-to-day soils.
-If the stain is still present, you can try either rubbing alcohol or naphtha.
-Each can be obtained at your local hardware store.
+If the stain is still present, repeat the cleaning process and allow the soap to dwell on the vinyl for a longer period of time before cleaning.
 Stains from hair colors and dyes are extremely difficult to remove, even if spills are wiped up instantly.
-Follow the same steps above for cleaning general soils and then again using naphtha for the second cleaning.
-For the third and final step, apply a 20% by volume creme peroxide and let it sit for as long as 24 hours.
-There are few if any types of vinyls that can totally resist the staining from hair colors.
-This is by far the toughest stain to deal with.
+Follow the same steps above for cleaning general soils immediately.

 IMPORTANT NOTE: Using the above techniques DOES NOT guarantee that you will be able to totally remove all soils or stains from your upholstery.
 However, these are the best-known methods for dealing with tough stains.
 Be aware that the use of cleaners tends to degrade vinyl fabrics, and can make them brittle.
 The stronger the cleaner or solvent, the more quickly the vinyl degrades.
 This takes place over a period of time.

 NORMAL DAY--TO--DAY SOIL: Normal day-to-day soil can be removed with mild detergent in a warm water solution.
 Any dish washing liquid will work.
-409R or FantasticR cleansers can be used for tougher soils.
 Use a soft bristle brush and/or a soft cloth.
 Be sure to rinse well with plain water as a final step.

 PERM SOLUTION DAMAGE: There is little that can be done to alleviate perm solution damage if it has been in contact with the vinyl for a significant time.
 It is a chemical reaction that has altered the vinyl wherever it has come in contact.
 Whether acidic or basic, most perm solutions are weak.
 Little or no damage should occur if these spills are wiped up immediately.
 Again, rinse with water to dilute any residue.

 STAINS: Stains from ink pens, marker pens, lipstick, grease, spray paint, coffee, blood, oils, etc., can generally be lumped into one category.
 To clean these, immediately wipe up the spill with an absorbent cloth.
 Then use the above steps for normal day-to-day soils.
-If the stain is still present, you can try either rubbing alcohol or naphtha.
-Each can be obtained at your local hardware store.
+If the stain is still present, repeat the cleaning process and allow the soap to dwell on the vinyl for a longer period of time before cleaning.
 Stains from hair colors and dyes are extremely difficult to remove, even if spills are wiped up instantly.
-Follow the same steps above for cleaning general soils and then again using naphtha for the second cleaning.
-For the third and final step, apply a 20% by volume creme peroxide and let it sit for as long as 24 hours.
-There are few if any types of vinyls that can totally resist the staining from hair colors.
-This is by far the toughest stain to deal with.
+Follow the same steps above for cleaning general soils immediately.

 IMPORTANT NOTE: Using the above techniques DOES NOT guarantee that you will be able to totally remove all soils or stains from your upholstery.
 However, these are the best-known methods for dealing with tough stains.
 Be aware that the use of cleaners tends to degrade vinyl fabrics, and can make them brittle.
 The stronger the cleaner or solvent, the more quickly the vinyl degrades.
 This takes place over a period of time.